blazingdrummer/BakedModpack/README.md

   - removed FasterTeleportCharge
     - with the addition of Focused Convergence, waiting for teleporter to charge is less of an issue, and I don't want to make it a useless item
     - I'll be testing and getting feedback on this change for the near future
-  - updated FixedSplitscreen to v0.1.0
-    - [ ] states that it brings back the controller cursors, does this apply when in singleplayer?
   - updated Pingprovements to v1.4.3
     - [x] regenerate and update config
-  - updated ShrineOfDio to v1.3.1
+  - updated ShrineOfDio to v1.3.2
     - [x] regenerate and update config
   - updated RTAutoSprintEx to v1.0.6
     - [x] regenerate and update config
     - [ ] added console command notes to README, including FOV control
-    - [ ] investigate Visions of Heresy animation cancelling
+    - [x] investigate Visions of Heresy animation cancelling
   - updated DiluvianDifficulty to v1.0.4
   - updated ShareSuite to v1.15.1
     - [x] regenerate and update config
     - added player scale-back support for the Void Fields
   - [ ] README: changed update instructions for new r2modman support
-  - updated BiggerBazaar to v1.9.2
+  - updated BiggerBazaar to v1.9.3
     - [x] regenerate and update config
     - increased price of chests from 1, 2, 3 -> 1, 3, 5
   - updated TemporaryLunarCoins to v0.2.0
   - removed No_Scrap_Launcher_Falloff; replaced by vanilla functionality
-  - updated InfusionStackFix to v5.0.1
+  - updated InfusionStackFix to v5.0.2
     - [x] regenerate and update config, check new README?
     - [x] re-order in list
   - [x] adjusted AI item blacklist to be more threatening and to account for new items